mh4x0f/b1tifi/README.md

 <h3>Documentation</h3>
 <strong>Command main</strong>

-The main controls are fundamental to the operation of it, used "use create plus + host + user + password" to the database adds a new bot, then you can use "add_attack" which enables all bot to receive commands.
+The main controls are fundamental to the operation of it, used "use create  + [host] + [user] + [password]" to the database adds a new bot, then you can use "add_attack" which enables all bot to receive commands.

 <strong>use status</strong>  Used for List all BOT added in database;
 <strong>use create [host] [user] [pass]</strong>  Create or add a new BOT;